djeada/Algorithms-And-Data-Structures/notes/data_structures.md

 - In **usage**, stacks are ideal for reversing the order of elements, while queues are useful for maintaining the original order of elements.

 #### Time Complexity

-Understanding the time complexity of queue operations is critical for writing efficient code:

 | Operation | Average case | Worst case |
 | --- | --- | --- |